Boards of Examiners and Notification of Mitigating Circumstances

 Students are reminded that presenting themselves for a University examination is taken to imply fitness to undertake the examination.
 If, however, a student feels that observance of the Ramadan fast has had a significant adverse health effect on their examination performance and can provide confirmatory medical evidence, they may request that this be considered as potential special evidence by the relevant Board of Examiners (in the same way as for claims of other special factors), should their academic performance be borderline and/or be significantly below the expected level for that student on the basis of their overall academic record at the University.

-In this case, a student must notify the Board of Examiners in accordance with their department’s instructions regarding the notification of special circumstances.
+In this case, a student must notify the Board of Examiners in accordance with their department’s instructions regarding the notification of mitigating circumstances.

 Consideration of this evidence and the determination of any consequence it may have for the student’s academic results will then be a matter for the Board of Examiners.